-- All versions of Thrive Architect are backwards compatible.
-As long as you have a version of TAr installed on your site, then your content will be displayed.
+All versions of Thrive Architect are backward compatible.
+As long as you have a version of Thrive Architect installed on your site, then your content will be displayed.

-- The data is stored in the database.
+The data is stored in the database.
 If you remove the plugin from your site then, by default, the content will disappear.
-However, your content is never deleted from the database and a simple development task could be created to render this content in the front end even without TAr installed.
+However, your content is never deleted from the database and a simple development task could be created to render this content in the front end even without Thrive Architect installed.

-- Even if you cancel your membership, you will still be able to continue to use the plugin and receive updates.
+Even if you cancel your membership, you will still be able to continue to use the plugin, but will not get access to any updates.

-- There are no adverse speed effects of having TAr installed on your web site.
-We only load scripts and style sheets on content that has been created with TAr.
+There are no adverse speed effects of having Thrive Architect installed on your website.
+We only load scripts and style sheets on content that has been created with Thrive Architect.
 With this in mind, even if you decide not to use Thrive Architect, you can leave it silently active on your site without any negative consequences for content created in the future.

-- Even if the company disappeared tomorrow, your existing version of TAr would render all content on your site in the future without any issues or negative consequences whatsoever.
+Even if the company disappeared tomorrow, your existing version of Thrive Architect would render all content on your site in the future without any issues or negative consequences whatsoever.

 Why Have We Built it Like This?